-Instead of spending lots of cash on traditional advertising that may or may not work, learn how to market your small business on a shoestring budget so that you can keep your expenses to a minimum, as you increase your revenue.
+Instead of spending lots of cash on traditional ads that may or may not work, learn how to market your small business on a shoestring budget so that you can keep your expenses to a minimum, as you increase your revenue.

 Define Your Small Business Target Market First

-The most inexpensive way to effectively manage your marketing campaign is to figure out who your buyers are.
+The most inexpensive way to effectively manage your marketing campaign is to figure out exactly who your buyers are first.

 You can save a lot of money by avoiding a blanket marketing campaign that tries to appeal to too many people, or tries to grab the attention of someone who isn’t interested at all in your product or service.